-Harper Williams enters his second season as an Administrative Assistant under coach Tony Barbee after a 17-year European professional basketball career.
+Harper Williams enters his third season as an Administrative Assistant under coach Tony Barbee after a 17-year European professional basketball career.

 A four-year college teammate of Barbee at UMass from 1989-93, Williams played professionally in the top leagues of Europe, including the Spanish ACB, the Lega Basket Serie A in Italy, the Heba A-1 in Greece and Ligue Nationale de Basketball.
 He was a player/coach I nLiga Espanola de Baloncesto - Adecco Oro, Liga Nacional de Baloncesto Profesional and Novo Basquete Brasil.

 Williams was the 1992 Atlantic 10 Player of the Year and was a two-time Atlantic 10 Most Outstanding Player in 1992 and 1993 as well as a two-time first-team all-conference selection.
 He was inducted into the UMass Athletic Hall of Fame in 2006.